rohithegde/rohithegde.github.com/_posts/2021-07-25-ckad-preparation.md

 The k8s exams are famous for being different and more difficult than the rest.

+As given in the Linux Foundation website :

 !["k8s"](/assets/images/k8s/k8s-certs.png "k8s")

 ## What makes CKAD different from other exams?